nomak23/iota.node.monitor/README.md

 # iota.node.monitor

-iota.node.monitor is a Node.js script to monitor IOTA nodes and receive email notifications if the node is out of sync.
+iota.node.monitor is a Node.js script to check if IOTA nodes are synced to the latest milestone and receive email notifications if the node is out of sync.

 ## Configuration